Opioid Rehab & Detox

 How Opioids Work

 Opioids tie to and initiate opioid receptors on cells situated in numerous regions of the spinal cord and brain as well as other organs, particularly feelings associated with pleasure and pain.
 When opioids connect to these receptors, they block the signals of pain that the brain is sending to the body and increase levels of dopamine that are released throughout the body.
 This release reinforces the drug abuse, resulting in an increased likelihood the substance abuse will continue.

 Misconceptions About Opiates

 Opioids may bring about physical dependence and tolerance when utilized precisely as recommended for the treatment of pain.8 Consequently, opioids are not normally viewed as perfect in treating chronic pain over the long-term.
 Opioid abuse can start with a real and necessary prescription.
-Therefore, a healthcare providers must closely monitor opioid medication use in patients.
+Therefore, healthcare providers must closely monitor opioid medication use in patients.

 Individuals abusing heroin are from big cities, are poor, and without insurance

 Heroin use has expanded across most socioeconomic groups in the United States.
 An increase in opiate abuse has been shown among the female population, those with higher incomes, and ones with private insurance.
 Prescription opioid addiction increases the chances of dependency on heroin as well.